mickfuzz/makecode-platformer-101/groupCourseOverview.md

 # Group Course Overview

 This page gives an overview of the platform game making programme in a step by step way.
 It is designed to be used as a guide to deliver the course to a group.
 You can work through it by yourself.
-There is also an online individual course here.
+There is also an [online individual course here] (onlineCourse.md).

-## Part One - Jumping Right Inhttps://github.com/mickfuzz/makecode-platformer-101/blob/master/courseOverview.md
+## Part One - Jumping Right In

 ### Identify Game Mechanics